 Invest in a great title

 Spend the time necessary to come up with a great title.
-By demonstrating you can name your talk something simultaneously descriptive, informative, compelling and perhaps funny, you prove you’re worthy of a slot on our stage.
+By showing you can name your talk something short, informative, compelling and perhaps funny, you prove you’re worthy of a slot on our stage.
 Ignite is about concision.
-Show us you’re good at this.
+Show us you’re good at keeping it short.
 By working hard on the title I promise you, the talk itself will improve.

 When the organizers meet to review submissions, we look at a giant spreadsheet of the submission data (see below).
 It’s overwhelming.
 An easy way to cut through the noise is to give us a strong quality signal in your title.

 Good titles distill big ideas into a single, easy to evaluate sentence.
 We read the descriptions of course, but nothing gives us more confidence in you than your title.